Grivel G1 Review

-Compare prices at 3 resellers Pros: Good price, excellent self arresting performance, descent steeper snow climbing ability, comfortable to carry, looks cool
+Compare prices at 3 resellers Pros: Good price, excellent self arresting performance, decent steeper snow climbing ability, comfortable to carry

 Cons: Just okay steep snow climbing ability, marginally on the heavier side

 |$139.95 at Backcountry|

 |Pros||Good price, excellent self arresting performance, decent steeper snow climbing ability, comfortable to carry||Hot-forged pick penetrates snow and ice extremely well, no-teeth on gripping area of pick, curved shaft and teardrop/oval shaped shaft excel in steeper terrain, exceptional self-arrest performance, one of the best overall adze designs||Best steep snow climbing performance, durable, penetrates hard ice well, excellent self-arrest and steep snow climbing performance||CEN-T rating, rad FlickLock style slider pommel, curved shaft keeps hands warmer and drier during steep snow climbs, heavy tapered pick provides great support/purchase during normal conditions, huge spike||Hot-forged pick, excellent self-arrest performance, fantastic adze design, below average weight particularly for an all-mountain option, solid steep snow climbing ability|